MIHAeLi12/Bahkortostan2023/README.md

 ## What is the website for?
 > The site is intended for: tourists and guides
 ____
+>When creating the site, I used the technology of modal windows, the main page is completely made of them.
+____
 ## What was used when creating the website?
 ### Markup language: HTML5
 ### Style language: CSS